mbukowicz/mbukowicz.github.io/_posts/2020-07-26-replication-in-kafka.md

-So for example, if broker 3 becomes slow (e.g. due to infrastructure-related problems or something as trivial as a GC pause) then it falls out of in-sync replica set (ISRs):
+So for example, if broker 3 becomes slow (e.g. due to infrastructure-related problems or something as trivial as a GC pause) then it falls out of in-sync replicas set:

 <img src="/images/replication-in-kafka/broker3-out-of-sync.png"
-title="Broker 3 drops out of in-sync replica set" style="clear: both;" />
+title="Broker 3 drops out of in-sync replicas set" style="clear: both;" />

 And this means it is not eligible to become a leader until it caughts up.